 Implementing a control option may also generate new risks.
 The new risk scenario generated by the control option should be assessed like other scenarios, beginning with the risk assessment step.

-One risk control option is considering the use of electronic AtoN to replace, or instead of, physical AtoN.
+One risk control option is considering the use of [electronic] (virtual ??)
+AtoN to replace, or instead of, physical AtoN.
 In these scenarios, the AtoN authority must take into account the reliability and redundancy of the electronic system and the navigation requirements of all waterway user groups.
+The use and risks of electronic AtoN should take into consideration IALA Guidance 1081 ‘Virtual Aids to Navigation’.

 In general, preferred risk control options are those that cost the least, effect the greatest reduction in losses, and create the least adverse side effects.